flensrocker/discriminated-unions/README.md

 And this is, what we want to achieve: make illegal states unrepresentable!

 A text field cannot have a `min` value (of course it can if we think about text ranges, but that range won't be defined with numbers!).
-And when we define dropdown field, we need to provide some options.
+And when we define a dropdown field, we need to provide some options.

 > Excursion: Technically we can provide an empty array of options.
 > If you don't want that to be allowed, you can also use TypeScript with some selfmade utility type: